ibbaa/keepitup/README.md

 The `docker_build.sh` script works for Linux.
 Docker must be installed of course.
 There is not script for Windows at the moment but it should not be difficult to create one.

+### Signing

+You have to provide your own signing keys if you build *Keep it up* by yourself.

+You can create a keystore for *Keep it up* with the following command:

+`keytool -genkey -v -keystore keepitup.jks -alias keepitupkey -keyalg RSA -keysize 2048 -validity 20000`